-Most of us strive to remain healthy and stay looking and feeling our best; and for some of us that can involve very strict diets, workouts and regimes.
+Most of us strive to remain healthy and stay looking and feeling our best; and for some of us that can involve very strict diets such as intermittent fasting, workouts and regimes.
 One of these lifestyle choices may be to opt for a low-carb or ketogenic diet, where carbohydrates are restricted or completely eliminated, such as with the Atkins or Keto diet regimes.

 Although these diets can be highly effective in some people, helping with weight loss, and there is evidence to suggest they can have a positive effect on other conditions like diabetes, Alzheimer’s and Parkinson’s disease; there is still so much we don’t know about the human body and the effects that these kinds of diets can have on us.

 However, one common discussion that we have become aware of on Hair Loss Forums is a potential link between low-carb diets and hair loss.
 As we all know the human body is incredibly complex and requires a wide range of vitamins, minerals and other nutrients in order to function and maintain a healthy immune system.
 These nutrients will generally come from a well-balanced and healthy diet that consists of different foods that contain a wide range of different nutritional properties.
 Inevitably when you deprive the body of certain nutrients or reduce the amount of intake it can indeed have a knock on effect that includes the health of your hair.